 Dedicated to contemporary art in Georgia, MOCA GA always has interesting local art to enjoy!
 From a modest beginning of just 250 works, MOCA GA has grown to house more than 1,300 works of art in the past quarter century!

-Right now, the Museum of Contemporary Art of Georgia has their incredible permanent display open to the public, and an exhibition from Spark, an art festival that happened earlier this year!
+Right now, the Museum of Contemporary Art of Georgia has their incredible permanent display open to the public, and an exhibition called Ayana Ross: Saving Our Sacred Selves, which “draws upon the prophetic frameworks of Black women writers and thinkers—most notably Alice Walker, Octavia Butler, and Toni Morrison.”

 Check out MOCA GA here!4.
 The Warehouse